darioflute/sospex/README.md

 **The code runs with Python 3.**

 It has been developed and tested on Mac OS-X 10.11.6 (El Capitan) and Ubuntu Linux (14.04 LTS, Trusty Tahr).
+A version is provided for Windows with limited testing.

 ### Current version

-The current version released on anaconda is: 0.33.beta
+The current version released on anaconda is: 0.34.beta

-Release date:  October 4, 2018
+Release date:  February 26, 2019

 ### Install with anaconda